 It is often said that migrants -like ethnic minority workers-- are the last hired and first fired.
-This is certainly the case today as a consequence of the global economic and financial crisis.
+This is certainly the case today as a consequence of the global economic, financial and employment crisis.

 The global crisis beginning in late 2007 led to a serious slowdown in world economic activity, particularly affecting Western Europe and North America, and to a lesser but important extent, Central and Eastern Europe.
+Massive layoffs occurred and continue to take place; they often affected temporary and migrant workers from the start.